7 Things to do in Barrydale

 In a world where complexity can be so alluring, I’m astonished by the elegance of Barrydale.
 Enclosed in a narrow valley at the foot of the Langeberg Mountains, and along the iconic road Route 62, this was a town I had longed to visit for some time.

-On a clear sky day, driving on long windy roads with patches of greenery and wineland landscapes along the N1, Route 60 and onto Route 62, we admired the country side view with great reverence that we couldn’t help but roll down our windows and let the wind sweep between our hair and on our faces.
+On a clear sky day, driving on long windy roads with patches of greenery and Wineland landscapes along the N1, Route 60 and onto Route 62, we admired the countryside view with great reverence that we couldn’t help but roll down our windows and let the wind sweep between our hair and on our faces.
 With a trip that lasted 2 hours and 50 minutes, you have no choice but to encapsulate the magnificent beauty I call home.

 We made two pitstops along the way.
 One at Platform 62 for a bathroom break and two, at Marloth Nature Reserve which was just before our destination.

-Barrydale is an uniquely small town situated on the border of the Overberg and the Klein Karoo.
+Barrydale is a uniquely small town situated on the border of the Overberg and the Klein Karoo.
 The citizens of this charming village broadly smiled as we stepped out and started taking images of their town and one can clearly see why Barrydale is a tourist hot spot – surrounded by historic orchards and vineyards, sheep and dairy farms.

 According to history journals, in the 1800s, a farmer by the name of Adolph van Coller decided to reside in this small village.
 He then granted half his land for the establishment of a village and the building of a church, which was completed in 1877.
 This little village began growing and was named in honour of the Barry family (who owned several trading stores throughout Swellendam).
 Thus, a church and a crossroad were responsible for the birth of Barrydale.